HexArchBook/bluezone_pro/README.md

 __BlueZone__ allows car drivers to pay remotely for parking cars at regulated zones in a city, instead of paying with coins using parking meters.

-- Users (driving actors) of the application are _car drivers_ and _parking inspectors_.
+- Driving actors using the application are _car drivers_ and _parking inspectors_.

   - Car drivers will access the application using a Web UI (User Interface), and they can do the following:

-    - Ask for the available rates in the city, in order to choose the one of the zone he wants to park the car at.
+    - Ask for the available rates in the city, in order to choose the one of the zone they want to park the car at.
     - Buy a ticket for parking the car during a period of time at a regulated zone.
 This period starts at current date-time.
-The ending date-time is calculated from the paid amount, according to the rate of the zone.
+The ending date-time is calculated from the paid amount, according to the rate (euros/hour) of the zone.

   - Parking inspectors will access the application using a terminal with a CLI (Command Line Interface), and they can do the following:

-    - Check whether a car is illegally parked at a zone.
-This will happen if there is no valid ticket for the car and the rate of the zone.
-A ticket is valid if current date-time is between the starting and ending date-time of the ticket period.
+    - Check a car for issuing a fine, in case that the car is illegally parked at a zone.
+This will happen if there is no active ticket for the car and the rate of the zone.
+A ticket is active if current date-time is between the starting and ending date-time of the ticket period.

 - Driven actors needed by the application are:

   - Repository with the data (rates and tickets) used in the application.
+It also has a sequence for getting ticket codes as they are needed.

-  - Payment service.
+  - Payment service that allows the car driver to buy tickets using a card.
+Obviously, no adapter for a real service has been developed, just a test-double (mock).

-  - Date-time service.
+  - Date-time service for obtaining the current date-time when needed, for buying a ticket and for checking a car.

 ### Development environment:

-- Java 11 (version "11.0.15.1" 2022-04-22 LTS)
+- Java 17 (OpenJDK version 17.0.2)

-- Maven 3.8.6
+- Maven 3.9.5

-- IntelliJ IDEA 2021.3.3 (Community Edition)
+- IntelliJ IDEA 2023.1.5 (Community Edition)

-- Ubuntu 20.04.4 LTS (Linux 5.13.0-40-generic)
+- Ubuntu 20.04.6 LTS (Linux 5.15.0-86-generic)

 ### Instructions: